-California Electricity Shutoffs Increase Up 64 Over Five Years- Minnesotans Should Take Note
+California Electricity Shutoffs Increase Up 64 Percent Over Five Years- Minnesotans Should Take Note

 Hundreds of thousands of Californians are feeling the negative effects of their renewable energy mandates, which was recently increased to a 100 percent mandate for zero emission electricity by 2045, as the number of people who can’t afford their electric bill has skyrocketed.